Skip to content

 🔹 Testo 175 T3 Dual Thermocouple Logger

-Designed for parallel monitoring and recording of two temperature measurements, the Testo 175 T3 is a 2-channel data logger with a wide measurement range from -50°C to +1000°C. It's ideal for demanding applications requiring extreme temperature monitoring.
+Designed for parallel monitoring and recording of two temperature measurements simultaneously, the Testo 175 T3 is a 2-channel data logger with a massive measurement range from -50°C to +1000°C. It's ideal for demanding applications requiring extreme temperature monitoring.

 HVAC technician using a thermal imaging camera and data logger together during a maintenance check—streamlining diagnostics with smart tools that save time and improve accuracy.